TeamShadow/Tutorials/tutorials/source/generics.rst

 Look back at the ``Surprise`` class. **Lines 17-20** show how we implemented the ``add()`` method of the ``CanAdd`` interface.
 The method header must follow this syntax **exactly** for the code to compile: ``public add(T other) => (T)``.
 Once again, we have simply substituted ``Surprise`` for ``T``.

 Inside the method, it is **up to the programmer** to decide how two objects of a class are added together.
-In this example, we have somewhat arbitrarily decided to combine the object’s ``word`` variable with a space and add their magic numbers together and use the results as parameters for a new ``Surprise`` object.
+In this example, we have somewhat arbitrarily decided to combine the object's ``word`` variable with a space and add their magic numbers together and use the results as parameters for a new ``Surprise`` object.

 Lastly, focus now on the driver program excerpt.
 As you can see in **Line 6**, using the ``+`` operator, we have added the objects ``birthday`` and ``party`` together and printed the resulting object (see the ``toString()`` method in the ``Surprise`` class).
 The ``+`` operator invokes the ``add()`` method of ``Surprise``.
 However, we also could have written ``birthday.add(party);``, but the whole purpose of implementing the ``CanAdd`` interface is to overload the ``+``.